pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_flat_button`

-This code snippet demonstrates how to create a graphical user interface (GUI) using the Arcade library in Python.
-It showcases the creation of buttons and different ways to handle button click events.
-The example covers three methods: first, by creating a child class to handle events directly within the class itself; second, by assigning a callback function to handle events; and third, by using a decorator to handle events inline.
-This code also shows how to use a UIManager to manage UI elements and layout within a view.
-The UIManager enables the handling of window events and facilitates the creation of interactive GUI applications within an Arcade game or simulation.
+This example demonstrates how to create a functional Graphical User Interface (GUI) using the Arcade library in Python.
+It specifically showcases the creation of a button and three different methods to handle button click events.
+The example sets up a series of 'Start Game', 'Settings' and 'Quit' buttons using FlatButton from Arcade's GUI widget library.
+The buttons are placed inside a vertical BoxLayout for alignment.
+The first method of handling click events uses a child class (QuitButton), which overrides the on_click method.
+The second method assigns a callback function (on_click_start) to the start_button's on_click property.
+Lastly, the third method utilizes a decorator with the on_click event for the settings_button.
+This code also demonstrates the use of UI events and management.
+The UIAnchorLayout is used to center the buttons on the screen, and the UIEnabler and UIDisabler methods are called to manage the UI element based on the view's active state.

 gui_flat_button_styled.py
 -------------------------